mgrybyk/mocha-qtest-mapping-reporter/README.md

 ## TODOs / known issues
-1. attachments are not supported at the moment, will be implemented soon;
+1. Attachments are not supported at the moment, will be implemented soon;
-2. qTest API allows us to create Test Suites automatically.
-It will be implemented if someone needs it;
+2. Any questions/suggestions are welcomed!